 Psychology 4508H: Psychology of Judgment and Decision-Making

-To enroll in an Honors course, students should be in the Arts and Sciences Honors Program or have permission of the instructor as needed.
+To enroll in an Honors course, students should be in the Arts and Sciences Honors Program or have permission of the instructor.
 Students enrolled in Honors sections should expect more challenging and rigorous assignments, as well as stimulating class discussions.
-Sections are small and thus encourage greater interaction between faculty and students.
+Sections are small to encourage greater interaction between faculty and students.

 The Psychology Department also encourages students to present their research findings.
 Every year, the Psychology Undergraduate Research Colloquium gives students the chance to observe and present research in a poster presentation session within the department.
 Many students also compete in the annual university-wide Denman Undergraduate Research Forum.
-Students may apply for up to $300 to present their research at professional conferences such as the Midwestern Psychological Association annual conference.
+Students may apply for a Psychology Conference Travel Scholarship to present their research at professional conferences such as the Midwestern Psychological Association annual conference.